IAmJonoBo/n00plicate/docs/CONTROL_DOCUMENT.md

 ## Conclusion

 This control document establishes the foundation for a world-class design token management platform.
-By following these guidelines, procedures, and standards, the Mimic platform delivers consistent, reliable, and performant design token management across all supported platforms.
+By following these guidelines, procedures, and standards, the n00plicate platform delivers consistent, reliable, and performant design token management across all supported platforms.

 The platform's success depends on maintaining these standards while continuously improving the